 ‘I wasn’t surprised.
-I was just hurt’: A Black professor says cops demanded proof she lives in her own house
+I was just hurt’: A Black professor says police demanded proof she lives in her own house

 Like others on the block, their house is owned by the university and leased out to early-career, tenure-track faculty, she told The Post.
 But when a neighbor left their house nearby to walk their dog that morning, the officers declined to ask them for ID, Morgan said.

 Moreover, she added, the incident points to how Black students and faculty at Santa Clara have been disproportionately policed.
-In recent weeks, she told the police officers, White students on campus have been smoking marijuana up and down the street without face masks and without incident.
+In recent weeks, she told the police officers, White students on campus have been smoking marijuana up and down the street without masks and without incident.

-O’Brien, the university’s president, said that campus safety officers would undergo racial sensitivity training and said he’s planning a schoolwide conversation on the incident.
-Santa Clara’s Division of Equity and Social Justice has also launched an investigation.
+O’Brien, the university’s president, said that campus safety officers would undergo racial sensitivity training and that he’s planning a schoolwide conversation on the incident.
+Santa Clara’s division of equity and social justice has also launched an investigation.

 Yet Morgan said the implications of her Saturday morning go far beyond campus.